 There are moments where my children have disagreements with their fellow siblings leaving one a bit more upset in their feelings.The other sibling is left feeling awkward in wanting to address the issue in making peace so things can go back to their playful norm.
 My oldest two children are at the age where they openly share with me the challenges of conflicts that they’ve had with friends and peers at school in seeking advice on how to best handle the situation.
-I don’t think many people are fans of wanting friction in their lives with conflict, but there’s wisdom we can Lord from studying God’s word to properly address conflict in discussing grievances.
-We can learn as believers in Christ to have grace in grievances in building more bridges with others in tackling conflict with love than creating more collateral damage through hateful actions.
+Most people aren’t fans of wanting friction in their lives with conflict, but there’s wisdom we can learn from studying God’s word to properly address conflict in discussing grievances.
+We can learn as believers in Christ to have grace in grievances in building more bridges with others in tackling conflict with love than creating more collateral damage in burning bridges down.

 Bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive.
 Colossians 3 :13